XPIR-team/XPIR/README.md

 A simple demonstration of how to use this API to build PIR protocols is available on the source tree at apps/simplepir/simple_pir.cpp.
 It can be run from apps/simplepir in the build tree.

-In order to compile a PIR protocol using the API, such as simplepir, one just need the library (either static or dynamic) and the includes.
-And compiling can be done with something like :
+In order to compile a PIR protocol using the API, such as simplepir, one just needs the library (either static or dynamic).
+Compiling can be done with something like :
-`g++ -std=c++11 simplePIR.cpp -I$include_dir -L$lib_dir -lpir_static -lgmp -lmpfr -fopenmp -lboost_thread -lboost_system`
+`g++ -std=c++11 simplePIR.cpp -lpir_static -lgmp -lmpfr -fopenmp -lboost_thread -lboost_system`.

-Note that include_dir and lib_dir must point to the place where helper_script installed the libraries (typically ./local/include and ./local/lib).
+If you used the helper script to install the dependencies, you may need to add some lib and include dirs `g++ -std=c++11 simplePIR.cpp -I$include_dir -L$lib_dir -lpir_static -lgmp -lmpfr -fopenmp -lboost_thread -lboost_system` include_dir and lib_dir pointing to the place where helper_script installed the libraries (typically ./local/include and ./local/lib).

-Also note that your DYLD_LIBRARY_PATH need to point to the lib_dir :
+*On OSX only*, if you used the helper script (recommended install), your DYLD_LIBRARY_PATH needs to point to the lib_dir :
 ```export DYLD_LIBRARY_PATH=$PATH_TO_XPIR/local/lib:$DYLD_LIBRARY_PATH```

 Usage of the client/server apps: